 There are some negative reviews on Amazon that reflect issues with delivery and setup from Amazon’s expert assembly option.

-The Spirit II models are brand new this year, so the reviews we are talking about aren’t a completely clear picture of things like how the warranty holds up and issues that will likely be encountered over time.
+The Spirit II models were brand new in 2018, so the reviews we are talking about aren’t a completely clear picture of things like how the warranty holds up and issues that will likely be encountered over time.
 In a few years, we will be able to get a more accurate picture of how these grills really hold up.

 Great Features of the Spirit II E 310